Manithan (2016 film): Plot

-The film begins with a drunk Rahul Dewan racing in a Toyota Land Cruiser Prado against an Audi, after he is seduced by a woman in the passenger seat.
-He loses control and crashes into a wall on the footpath by the road.
-The film cuts to a court scene where Sakthivel, an LLB graduate defending a surgeon against a Public interest litigation (PIL) filed against him after the surgeon had his son operate upon a pregnant woman in his pursuit of Guinness Book of World Records.
-Sakthi loses the case but decides to move to the capital Chennai to try his luck.
+The film begins with Rahul Dewan drunkenly racing in a Toyota Land Cruiser Prado against an Audi, after he is seduced by a woman in the passenger seat.
+He loses control and crashes into a wall.

+In court, Sakthivel, an LLB graduate defends a surgeon against public interest litigation (PIL) filed against him after the surgeon had his son operate on a pregnant woman in his pursuit of Guinness Book of World Records.
+Sakthi loses the case but decides to move to Chennai to try his luck.
 He happens to see prominent criminal lawyer Adhiseshan defending Rahul in a sessions court.
 Rahul is accused of causing death under the influence of alcohol.
 Adhiseshan convinces the judge that prosecution had no evidence to implicate Rahul and that he was being deliberately targeted by the media as he was from a rich family, resulting in Rahul's acquittal.

 Adhiseshan, though, is not satisfied with the fee paid by the Dewans.
-Sakthi, desperate to have some money and fame, decides to pursue the case and files a PIL in the court against Rahul Dewan's acquittal.
-After initially reprimanding Sakthi for his mistakes in filing the PIL and taking the press reports as an evidence, Justice Dhanapal gives a date for hearing and warns Sakthi to collect some evidence before the hearing.
+Sakthi, desperate for money and fame, decides to pursue the case and files a PIL in the court against Rahul's acquittal.
+After initially reprimanding Sakthi for his mistakes in filing the PIL and taking the press reports as evidence, Justice Dhanapal gives a date for hearing and warns Sakthi to collect some evidence before the hearing.
 He then runs into Vijay Nair, who claims to have witnessed the accident.
-Then Sakthi introduces him as a witness in the court and Dhanapal, after cross-examining him, gives a date for the next hearing.
-He also summons Rahul to be present in the court for the hearing.
+Sakthi introduces him as a witness in the court and Dhanapal, after cross-examining him, gives a date for the next hearing.
+He also summons Rahul to be present for the hearing.

-Sakthi becomes a celebrity overnight and is admired by Moorthy, who donates a room in his restaurant to Sakthi for using it as his office.
-However, Sakthi's plans turn upside down when Vijay reveals to him that he is no witness, but a crony of Adhiseshan and it was part of a plan to extract more money from the Dewan clan.
+Sakthi becomes a celebrity overnight and is admired by Moorthy, who donates a room in his restaurant to Sakthi for use as his office.
+However, Sakthi's plans turn upside down when Vijay reveals to him that he is no witness, but a crony of Adhiseshan, and it was part of a plan to extract more money from the Dewan clan.
 As part of the deal, Nair gives Sakthi his share of the money paid by the Dewans to silence Nair.
-Sakthi gleefully accepts the money and regrets that had he known this plan earlier, he would have demanded more money.
+Sakthi accepts the money and regrets that, had he known this plan earlier, he could have demanded more money.
 Nair turns hostile in the court, and Sakthi accepts the statement given by Nair.
 Dhanapal postpones the judgement for the next hearing.
 Priya Dharmalingam, the cousin and fiancée of Sakthi, chides him for compromising on justice for his greed.
-Sakthi realises his mistake once.
+Sakthi realises his mistake.
 Moorthy slaps him for his treachery.
 He returns the money to Adhiseshan and challenges him to win the case.